kristinemlarson/gnssrefl/README.md

 The command line driver is **rinex2snr**.
 You need to tell the program the name of the station, the year and doy of year, your orbit file preference, and your SNR format type.
-A sample call for a station called p041, restricted to GPS satellites, on day of year 132 and year 2020 would be:
+If you installed gpsSNR.e, a sample call for a station called p041, restricted to GPS satellites, on day of year 132 and year 2020 would be:

 *rinex2snr p041 2020 132 99 nav*

 If the RINEX file for p041 is in your local directory, it will translate it.
 If not, it will check four archives (unavco, sopac, cddis, and sonel) to find it.

+If you did not install a fortran translator, use this for a GPS file:

+*rinex2snr p041 2020 132 99 nav -fortran False*

-I will also search ga (geoscience Australia), nz (New Zealand), ngs, and bkg if you invoke -archive, e.g.
+The code will also search ga (geoscience Australia), nz (New Zealand), ngs, and bkg if you invoke -archive, e.g.

 *rinex2snr tgho 2020 132 99 nav -archive nz*